VA loan calculator

 Next steps to getting a VA loan

-- Make sure you’re eligible: You’ll need to obtain your certificate of eligibility before applying for a VA loan.
+- Make sure you’re eligible: You’ll need a certificate of eligibility before applying for a VA loan.